BOC-Group/developer-examples/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe your desired scenario**
-Let us know for which scenarios you need further coding examples or if you need another programming language.
+Let us know for which scenarios you need further coding examples or if you need examples in another programming language.